ECC-BFMC/Documentation/source/usefull.rst

 Setting up WLAN
 ```````````````
-For a more facile way of connecting to the Raspberry Pi, one could access its terminal
-or Desktop wirelessly, provided that both the systems (Raspberry Pi and remote computer)
-are connected to the same network.
-Therefore, a wireless connection has to be set up for
-the Raspberry Pi.
-The tutorial given here helps the user to perform this action.
+For a more facile way of connecting to the Raspberry Pi, one could access its terminal or Desktop wirelessly, provided that both the systems (Raspberry Pi and remote computer) are connected to the same network.
+Therefore, a wireless connection has to be set up for the Raspberry Pi.
+The tutorial given here helps the user to perform this action:
     - `Setting up WLAN in command line`_

 .. _`Setting up WLAN in command line`: https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md